mcmullengreg/cascade-utilities/svg-sprite/readme.md

 At the moment, SVG's should be placed into your Cascade CMS instance _without_ comments.
 Comments are not filtered out, but could be added to the list in your installation.

+ID's of the SVG sprite are based on the assets `.label`, lcased.
+Filenames are not stripped if Display Name or Title are not used.
+Therefore the default name could be `icon-name-svg`.

 ### Example SVG

 ```